westonrobot/docs/source/periph_user_guide/westonrobot/power_regulator_v2.x.rst

 Configure with Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The example code below demonstrates how to set all output channels to be on by default
+The example code below demonstrates how to set all output channels to be on by default:

 .. code-block:: bash